Fifth Grade

 ART

 Fifth Grade students will produce a variety of seasonal art projects.
+Appreciation for art is fostered.

 PHYSICAL EDUCATION

-Please see Other Areas of Study for more information regarding the gym curriculum.
+Other Areas of Study for more information regarding the gym curriculum.

 MUSIC